Jonathan-Browning/Kappa-Mu-Fading-Python/README.md

 The \kappa-\mu fading model implemented in python.
 Plots the theoretical and simulated envelope porbability density functions (PDFs)

+Further details of this model can be found in Yacoub's paper:
+"The \kappa-\mu distribution and the \eta-\mu distribution".

 This project uses PySimpleGUI, numpy, scipy, matplotlib and tkinter.

 This project was developed on a windows OS, using Spyder IDE with Python 3.8.
 All the dependencies where installed by anaconda.